ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 **Dependence on Data:** The quality of an ML model depends a lot on the data it was trained on.
 Testing ML models means we need to deeply understand the training data and its weaknesses because any bias or missing information in the data can lead to incorrect results.

-**Performance Metrics** Traditional testing metrics like pass/fail don’t apply directly to ML models.
+**Performance Metrics:** Traditional testing metrics like pass/fail don’t apply directly to ML models.
 Instead, we use statistical metrics like accuracy, precision, recall, F1 score and AUC-ROC to evaluate model performance.
 Understanding and choosing the right metrics is key to effective testing.

-**Model Degradation over time** As new data becomes available; an ML model’s performance can degrade causing a problem known as model drift.
+**Model Degradation over time:** As new data becomes available; an ML model’s performance can degrade causing a problem known as model drift.
 This means continuous monitoring and retraining are equally important, adding complexity to the testing process.

 ## Model Evaluation Vs. Model Testing